rinkashimikito/flickr/README.md

 1. Install nodeJS

 2. Install required nodejs modules via npm:

 ```
 npm install
 ```

 3. Run `grunt` to build JS and CSS files and run tests

-If you are experiencing npm ERR!
-Error: UNKNOWN, symlink '../path/to/' use:

-npm install --no-bin-links

-# --no-bin-links tells npm to not create any symbolic links

 ### Watching for changes